dberg258/Skylog/README.md

 # Skylog
 Drone Flight Log Analyzer

+!!!
+Not all functionallity is available as certain databases are on servers I no longer have access to.

 This is a web-appication for viewing and analyzing DJI flight logs.

 The html is contained in index.html and indexLogin.html.